realadammatthew/humbleberger/src/ads/prophet-like-shepherd.md

 # A Prophet Like a Shepherd: Guiding Us Through Ancient Texts

-### Could there be one foretold who would not only speak God's word — but gently lead His people?
+### Could there be one foretold who would not only speak G-d's word — but gently lead His people?

-From Moses to Malachi, the Hebrew Scriptures speak of prophets — chosen vessels through whom God revealed His heart.
+From Moses to Malachi, the Hebrew Scriptures speak of prophets — chosen vessels through whom G-d revealed His heart.
 But one prophecy stands out: a promise of **a prophet like Moses**, yet unlike any before.

 Who is this prophet, and could he be the shepherd our souls long for?